-The Law Society’s Practice Advice Service provides answers to frequently asked questions
+The Law Society’s Practice Advice Service provides an answer to frequently asked questions

-This column is compiled by the Law Society’s Practice Advice Service (0870 606 2522).
-Comments relating to the questions should be sent to Mrs Anjali Mouelhi, solicitor technical adviser, The Law Society, 113 Chancery Lane, London WC2A 1PL.
+This column is compiled by the Law Society’s Practice Advice Service, telephone 020 7320 5675.
+Comments relating to the questions should be sent to Mrs. Anjali Mouelhi, Solicitor Technical Lead, The Law Society, 113 Chancery Lane, London, WCA 1PL.

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.